 The Rosetta Stone

-Where to see it?
-Find it in ground floor gallery 4.
-It is one of the museum's selection of "A History of... the World in 100 Objects."
+Where to see it: Find it in ground floor gallery 4.
+It is one of the museum's selections of "A History of the World in 100 Objects."

 02 of 10

 What is it?
 The Portland Vase is a cameo glass vessel, probably made in Rome between AD5 and 25.
 It may have been a wedding gift because the pictures on it, in a white glass overlay on a dark blue glass, depict love, marriage, and sex.
 The scenes were probably carved by a gem cutter.
 In the 18th century, Josiah Wedgwood copied the vase in black Jasperware, a piece that is still considered his masterpiece and that made the original Portland Vase world famous.
 Wedgwood's amazing copy can be seen in the Wedgwood Museum at The World of Wedgwood in Barlaston, Stoke on Trent.
 When the vase was smashed by a 19th-century drunk, it was Wedgwood's copy that guided the massive restoration of the original.
 The vase was subsequently restored several times and finally, in the 1980s, epoxy resins were used to conserve it.
 It's now almost impossible to see the damage with the naked eye.

 How did it come to the British Museum?
 The history of the vase is cloudy and it has passed through many hands.
 No one knows exactly when and where it was found.
 It was recorded in the collection of a cardinal in 1601 and then belonged to an Italian noble family for 150 years.
 In 1778, Sir William Hamilton, British Ambassador to the Court of Naples, bought it and brought it back to England where he sold it to the Dowager Duchess of Portland.
 It was her son, the 3rd Duke of Portland, who loaned it to Josiah Wedgwood to make his famous copies in 1786.
 It was loaned to the British Museum in 1810 and finally purchased by the museum in 1945.